Pyrree/Auto-establish-network-drives/README.md

-# auto-open-mounted-drives
+# auto-establish-network-drives

-Automatically opens up all mounted drives, for establishing purposes.
+Automatically opens and closes all network drives.

-All this does is displaying a progress message and opening all mounted drives and closes them.